 Avoiding being bitten by animals, especially wild animals, is best.
 Pets that are not known and wild animals should not be approached.
 Signs of rabies in wild animals may be subtle, but their behavior is typically abnormal, as in the following:

 An animal that may be rabid should not be picked up to try to help it.
 A sick animal often bites.
 If an animal appears sick, people should call local health authorities, who can help remove it.

-People who are likely to be exposed to the rabies virus should be given an injection of the rabies vaccine before exposure.
+People who are likely to be exposed to the rabies virus should be given the rabies vaccine before exposure.
 Such people include veterinarians, laboratory workers who handle animals that may be rabid, people who live or stay more than 30 days in developing countries where rabies in dogs is widespread, and people who explore bat caves.
+Three doses of the vaccine are injected into a muscle.
+The first dose is given right away (called day 0).
+The other injections are given on day 7 and between days 21 and 28.
+The injection site may be painful and swollen but usually only slightly.
+Serious allergic reactions are rare.
 Vaccination protects most people to some degree for the rest of their life.
 However, protection decreases with time, and if exposure is likely to continue, people should get a booster dose of vaccine every 2 years.

 Immediately after being bitten, people should clean the wound thoroughly with soap and water.
 Deep puncture wounds are flushed out with running water.
 Then people should see a doctor.
 Doctors clean the wound further with an antiseptic called benzalkonium chloride.
 They may trim ragged edges of the wound.

 Doctors also try to determine the likelihood that rabies was transmitted.
 Early determination is essential because rabies can usually be prevented if appropriate measures are taken promptly.